danielweinmann/react-native-stateless-form/README.md

 # react-native-stateless-form

+## What it does

+It implements the most common pattern of mobile form user interaction by convension over configuration.
+You'll never have to worry again about positioning and focusing form fields.

+- It uses inline form fields with icons and titles
+- It displays different icons for valid and invalid field values
+- It displays validation message inside the field
+- When a field receives focus, it displays a keyboard (*)
+- If it is not the last field in the form, the keyboard return key is set to `Next`
+- If it is the last field in the form, the keyboard return key is set to `Done` and hides keaboard on return (**)
+- When a field receives focus, the form scrolls to the top of the field to avoid it being hidden behind the keyboard
+- When all fields lose focus, the form scrolls back to the top of the form

+ (*) Unless an external keyboard is connected to the device (**) In the future it might be set to `Go` and automatically submit the form on return

+## What it does NOT

+- It does not implement form validation.
+We recommend using [validator.js](https://github.com/chriso/validator.js) form that.
+But you can use anything you want.
+- It does not implement form state management.
+We recommend using [Redux Form](erikras.github.io/redux-form/) for that.
+But you can use anything you want.

+## Support

+- React Native 0.20+
+- iOS
+- Android (coming soon)

 ## Inspiration

 This package is inspired by [FaridSafi/react-native-gifted-form](https://github.com/FaridSafi/react-native-gifted-form), and my intention is to merge with it in the future.